 In reality, evidence doesn’t support the loss of control theory.
 It was proposed by Alcoholics Anonymous (AA) back in the 1930.

 For example, alcoholic priests don’t lose control after drinking wine in performing religious services.
 They believe that they are drinking Christ’s blood rather than wine.
 Therefore they don’t lose control.

 Similarly, alcoholics don’t lose control after drinking alcohol without realizing it.
 They “lose control” only if they know they’re consuming alcohol.

-People who believe in the loss of control theory are much more likely to relapse after drinking.
+In light of this, people who believe in the loss of control theory are much more likely to relapse after drinking.
 That’s in comparison to those who don’t believe in it.
 Thus, the idea of loss of control often becomes a self-fulfilling prophesy.

 To learn more, visit Understanding Alcoholism: Its Nature, Cause, and Possible Cure.

 Pregnant women might wish to avoid any foods with alcohol.
 In reality, there’s no research that having one drink a day during pregnancy has ever caused a single case of Fetal Alcohol Syndrome (FAS).